Individualized Treatment Allocation in Sequential Network Games: Treatment Allocation

 \subsection{Implementation}

-In the last section, we discussed how to approximate the mean value of the outcome variable using the mean field method.
-In this section, we propose an algorithm to allocate treatment so as to maximize the approximated welfare and discuss its implementation.
+Having shown how to approximate the average outcome of the Gibbs distribution using the mean field method, this section proposes an algorithm to optimize the approximated welfare in treatment allocation $D$.

 Suppose that the set of feasible allocations is subject to a capacity constraint, $\sum_{i=1}^N d_i\leq \kappa$, where $\kappa\in\mathbb{N}_{+}$ specifies the maximum number of units that can be treated.
 We denote the set of feasible allocations by $\mathcal{D}_{\kappa} \equiv \{D\in\{0,1\}^N:\sum_{i=1}^N d_i\leq \kappa\}$, and the approximated welfare by: